indraperkasa/indraperkasa.github.io/_pages/home-temp.md

 ### additional-music / co-composer / orchestrator
 {: .text-left}
-this is how i start in the film scoring industry, by helping other composers.
+helping and working together with other composers.
 {% include gallery id="filmscore2" %}

 ---